The most common problem that will prevent your Volvo from starting is a weak or dead car battery.

 The connections at your Central Electronic Module or CEM could be corroded, preventing engine start.
 If you have been having intermittent electrical issues such as wipers randomly turning on, for example, CEM could be the problem.

-If your Volvo doesn't start in extremely cold or hot weather, the CEM module could also be the culprit.
+The CEM module could also be the culprit if your Volvo doesn't start in extremely cold or hot weather.
 This guide explains common Volvo CEM electrical problems.

 Another possibility is that the engine starter is bad or seized.
 Tapping the starter a couple of times with the mullet may allow you to start the engine a few more times.